 Physical therapy may be part of your initial treatment plan.
 However, in some situations, doctors may indicate that you would benefit from long-term visits with a physical therapist.
 In these cases, the workers’ compensation carrier may make arrangements to continue paying for these visits, or they may offer a cash settlement equal to the total amount.
 Trips to a psychologist or psychiatrist for work-related injuries may also be handled similarly.
 When physicians opine that your disability may improve with future visits, your workers’ compensation claim may cover them for years to come.

 An injury on the job can make your life difficult in more ways than one.
 Understanding what kind of benefits a workers’ compensation claim may pay is critical to planning for the worst.
-A workers’ comp lawyer in Long Island may shed some light on the process and what it covers
+A workers’ compensation attorney Brooklyn offers may shed some light on the process and what it covers

 Thanks to Polsky, Shouldice & Rosen, P.C. for their insight into workers’ compensation and what benefits are included.